HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_gwswuse.rst

 **2.4) Simulation Period**

-In this example we are running the simulation for the year 2019.
-Under “SimulationPeriod” change the “start” date to “1991” and the “end” date to “1991”.
+In this example we are running the simulation for the years 1991-2019.
+Under “SimulationPeriod” change the “start” date to “1991” and the “end” date to “2019”.

 .. figure:: ../../images/user_guide/tutorial/gwswuse/configuration_file_simulation_period.png